-All staff are aware of and follow the procedures to respond to a concern about a child detailed in Appendix B. This includes responses to child-on-child harm and learners who present with a mental health need.
+All staff are aware of and follow the procedures to respond to a concern about a child detailed in Appendix B. This includes responses to child on child harm and learners who present with a mental health need.

-At Willow Park C of E primary school learners can raise their concerns via a trusted adult and they will be treated seriously.
+At Willow Park C of E Primary learners can raise their concerns via CPOMs and they will be treated seriously.